ocf/ocfweb/README.md

 Run `make scss` to build SCSS.
 You can also use `make watch-scss` to rebuild it automatically when SCSS files change.

+### Running tests

+To run tests locally, run `make check`.
+Please don't push to master with failing tests—Jenkins will refuse to deploy your code, and nobody will be able to deploy until fixing it.